aknjoroge/fictional-university-wp-theme/readme.md

 Defined custom rest endpoints for liking and unliking a professor.
 This includes a POST route for creating a like post type and inserting a the professor ID in the a custom field called 'professor_id'.
 A user can then delete the like using a DELETE route provided.

 This feature is only available to loggein in users

+- ### Plugin development: Word Count

+Created a plugin that counts words in a single blog, this is by adding a filter to the content hook.
+I have also added a setting page to activate / deactivate the plugin functionalities and section title, the values are stored in options table in the database